Formal Review Elements

 Alternatively, you could start by creating a Review diagram (a Custom diagram in the 'Extended' category) or a diagram of any other type, and drag onto it the 'Review' icon from the Diagram Toolbox (as indicated in the Using Review Elements section); the icon and element have these appearances:

-The element defaults to the Infoview display format, which you can edit or disable.
+The element defaults to the Infoview style, which you can edit or disable.
 You would then display the element 'Properties' dialog and provide the start and end dates on the 'General' page 'EAReview' tab.

 Locating Review elements